fferflo/einx/docs/source/gettingstarted/tutorial_ops.rst

 Rearranging
 -----------

-The function :func:`einx.rearrange` transforms tensors between einx expressions by determining and applying the required backend operations.
+The function :func:`einx.rearrange` transforms tensors between einx expressions without modifying their values.
+Conceptually, :func:`einx.rearrange` applies a vectorized identity mapping.
+It is implemented on the backend using operations such as reshaping, permuting, stacking, unstacking and broadcasting.

 For example:

 >>> x = np.ones((4, 256, 17))
 >>> y, z = einx.rearrange("b (s p) (c + 1) -> (b s) p c, (b p) s 1", x, p=8)
 >>> y.shape, z.shape
 ((128, 8, 16), (32, 32, 1))

-Conceptually, this corresponds with a vectorized identity mapping.
-Using :func:`einx.rearrange` often produces more readable and concise code than specifying backend operations in index-based notation directly.
 The index-based calls can be inspected using the just-in-time compiled function that einx creates for this expression (see :doc:`Just-in-time compilation </more/jit>`):

 >>> print(einx.rearrange("b (s p) (c + 1) -> (b s) p c, (b p) s 1", x, p=8, graph=True))
 import numpy as np